Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Results.}

-There are several noteworthy findings.
 First, we find $64$ (LIWC category, article topic) pairs statistically significantly different when comparing articles from far-right producers with articles shared by far-right Twitter users.
 In comparison, there are $325$ significantly different pairs between articles from moderate publishers and those shared by far-right Twitter users.
 However, only $21$ pairs significantly differ between far-right and moderate publishers (see \cref{subsec:far-right-publishers}).
-This indicates that far-right publishers are more similar to moderate publishers than to those far-right Twitter users share.
-Investigating the mean values ($\mu$) and standard deviation ($\sigma$) yields a similar conclusion -- the differences between what the far-right Twitter users chose to share and what is produced by the far-right publisers are larger the differences between far-right and moderate publishers.
-Second, the LIWC categories that showed significant differences were \textsc{Words Per Sentence (WPS)}, \textsc{Culture}, and \textsc{Politic}, where the articles shared by the Twitter users showed significantly higher mean values. `Climate change' did not show significant results in any LIWC category.
-We also report \textsc{Lifestyle} and \textsc{money}, which showed significant differences in `Top stories' and `Australia' with high effect sizes.
+This indicates that the overall output of far-right publishers is generally more similar to moderate publishers in content-based linguistic patterns, however the far-right Twitter users share articles that exhibit different and less common linguistic patterns.

+Investigating the mean values ($\mu$) and standard deviation ($\sigma$) yields a similar conclusion -- the differences between what the far-right Twitter users chose to share and what is produced by the far-right publishers are larger than the differences between far-right and moderate publishers.
+Second, the LIWC categories for the articles that the far-right users shared showed significant differences in the categories \textsc{Words Per Sentence (WPS)}, \textsc{Culture}, and \textsc{politic}, with the articles Twitter shared showing significantly higher mean values.
+The \textsc{Culture} category includes words relating to nations, political processes (\textsc{politic}), and ethnic identities. \textsc{Lifestyle} and \textsc{money} also showed significant differences in the topics of `Top stories' and `Australia' with high effect sizes. \textsc{Lifestyle} includes words that discuss money, households, employment, and religion.
+This indicates that far-right users typically shared articles that were about politics, societal make-up, and money -- common key issues for right-aligned groups.
 Third, the articles shared by Twitter users use more words from the categories of \textsc{Culture} and, specifically, its subcategory, \textsc{politic}, compared to the far-right-leaning articles from the Google news dataset.
 This indicates that far-right Twitter users share more political articles than the general Google News sample suggests.
 This seems intuitive, as most conspiracy theories touch on politics.